 Sport might just be one of the best ways to bounce back, feel good from the inside out, and be a welcomed source of joy and connection.

 “It’s been really hard for people.
 There’s maybe more stress, more anxiety, and as a society, we’re going to maybe have more of that.
 And I think it’s important for us to recognize the role that sport can play in that.
 Sport can help us all as we recover.
 It can be part of the recovery process and part of that sense of normalcy, part of that structure and that routine and getting out,” said Dr. Leslie-Toogood.

 Finding Safe Programs Near You

 Are you interested in finding safe, inclusive, and quality sport programming for you and your family?
-Visit our website and explore over 70 local Provincial Sport Organizations (PSOs)/Partners and their programs.
+Visit our website for more resources and explore over 70 local Provincial Sport Organizations (PSOs)/Partners and their programs.

 General Social Survey (Canadians at Work and Home).
 (2016).
 Sports for fun and fitness.
 Retrieved from Statistics Canada: https://www150.statcan.gc.ca/n1/pub/11-627-m/11-627-m2019039-eng.htm

 Government of Canada.
 (2016, 01 22).
 Children and physical activity.
 Retrieved from Government of Canada: https://www.canada.ca/en/public-health/services/being-active/children-physical-activity.html

 IMI International & Canada Games Council.
 (2021).
 Return to Play: Impact of the Pandemic on Youth’s Activity in Sport.
 IMI International.